PowerShell/SecretManagement/help/Get-SecretInfo.md

 The 'Name' parameter argument can include wildcards for the search.
 If no 'Name' parameter argument is provided then metadata for all secrets is returned.
 The search is performed over all registered vaults, unless a specific vault name is specified.
-Secret metadata consists of the secret name, secret type, and vault name.
+Secret metadata consists of the secret name, secret type, vault name, and optional additional user data if supported by the extension vault.

 ## EXAMPLES